 - Cow and Chicken uses a similar joke in an episode where Chicken gets a credit card, with the Red Guy as the debt collector being rather overzealous at making Chicken pay back a twenty-five-cent charge.

 - Pete plays one in the Classic Disney Short "Moving Day" (1936), playing the bullying sheriff planning to evict Mickey and Donald and sell all their furniture.

 - The Vreedle Brothers are Repo Men on Ben 10: Alien Force, sent to get Ship.

 - Even Scrooge McDuck isn't immune to this trope.
-One episode of DuckTales had the protagonists suffering from their worst nightmares.
+"Nothing to Fear" from DuckTales had the protagonists suffering from their worst nightmares.
 Scrooge's worst fear is debt collectors taking away everything he owns, even to the point of trying to take away Huey, Dewey and Louie.